What does the tool do?

-It gives you an illustrative example only.
-It isn't intended to provide personalised advice or give a personal recommendation.
+This tool provides an illustrative example only and does not provide any personalised advice or provide a personal recommendation.

 Before making decisions we strongly recommend talking to a financial adviser.
 If you would like more information about getting financial advice, visit our financial advice page.
 You can also get free guidance from the Government’s Pension Wise website

 Please note: The planner uses the standard Personal Allowance and tax bands used by HMRC for 6 April 2018 to 5 April 2019 tax year using UK rates for England, Wales and Northern Ireland.
 Scottish income tax thresholds may differ.